Qirvo/qirvo-echo-cli/README.md

 A Node.js command-line interface for task management, Git operations, and AI assistance that integrates with the Qirvo Dashboard.

+## ✨ What is Qirvo CLI?

+**Qirvo CLI** (also known as `echo-cli`) gives you seamless control over your tasks, tools, and automation workflows — all from your terminal.
+It's the command-line companion to the Qirvo Command Dashboard, enabling:

+- ✅ AI-enhanced task execution
+- ⚙️ System command chaining with context
+- 🧠 Local memory and task queueing
+- 🔁 n8n, GitHub, and shell integration
+- 🧑‍💻 Developer tools, Git actions, and project control

+Think of it as a **terminal-native productivity engine** designed for both everyday users and software teams.

 ## Installation

 ### Via NPM (Recommended)